absognety/git-integrate/README.md

 **Performance issue %** = ((Number of issues with the label performance)/Total number of issues) X 100.

 ## Main features:
-In order to restore the simplicity of this project, the features embedded this project are limited.
+In order to restore the simplicity of this intitative for now, the features embedded in this project are limited.
 + Currently the subroutines added to this codebase will handle the following:
   - Perform REST API calls to [Github API v3](https://docs.github.com/en/rest) to capture the attributes associated with all issues of a project (Including pull requests).
   - Parsing of API responses and storing them in selective RDBMS schema (sqlite DB store is used in this project).